N-HEDGER/BHISMALAB_META/CH_02_Gathering_data.md

 (Mean 1 - Mean 2)/ SD

 Cohens d therefore represents the difference between two means in standard deviation units.
+You can find an interactive visualisation of Cohen's d and its relationship with other metrics [here](http://rpsychologist.com/d3/cohend/).

+## Standardisers for d

-The denominator of the equation is ambiguous - a standard deviation is referred to - but there are actually a number of possibilities here.
+The denominator of the equation (SD) as I have presented it above is ambiguous - a standard deviation is referred to - but there are actually a number of possible standard deviations I could be refering to.
 We could use:

 1. The SD of Group/Condition 1
 2. The SD of Group/Condition 2
 3. The SD of the difference between Group/Condition 1 and Group/Condition 2.
 4. The pooled SD of Group/Condition 1 and Group/Condition 2.

-In fact, these are all legitimate options.
-The consequences of using each standardiser can be a complex issue and this is described excellently in [This](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00863/full) paper by Lakens (2013).
-In reality, we only need to ensure that we:
+In fact, these are all perfectly legitimate options.
+The consequences of using each standardiser can be a complex issue and this is all described excellently in [This](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00863/full) paper by Lakens (2013).

+In practice, all we really need to ensure is that we:

 1. Compute the mean difference standardised by some standard deviation.
 2. Are clear about which standardiser we used.
 3. Are consistent in using the same standardiser for each effect in our analysis.

+Therefore *clarity* and *consistency* are much more important than the specific choice of standardiser itself.

+If we are *consistent*, then all of our effect sizes will be comparable to one another.
+If we are *clear* then this will allow researchers to interpret our results correctly and make any conversions to other forms of Cohen's d, if they want to compare the results to previously published papers.

-Therefore *clarity* and *consistency* is key.
-It **will not do** to simply report that you 'calculated Cohen's d', since d can be defined and operationalized in a number of different ways.
+It **will not do** to simply report that you 'calculated Cohen's d', since, as we have seen, d can be defined and operationalized in a number of different ways.

+## Cohen's dz

 In the repeated measures design, it is often desirable to use the *standard deviation of the difference scores* (option 3 described above) as the standardiser, creating a statistic often referred to as 'Cohens dz'.
-The reason for this is that the information most reliably reported in papers tends to be a t, or p statistic - and dz can be easily calculated from just the t/p and N. By contrast, you are less likely to find tables of means and standard deviations in every paper - this makes options 1, 2 and 4 less reliable.
+This is because the information most reliably reported in experimental papers tends to be a t, or p statistic - and dz can be easily calculated from just the t/p and N. By contrast, you are less likely to find tables of means and standard deviations in every paper - which makes options 1, 2 and 4 less reliable.
+Of course, you may want to root through your candidate set of papers and base your choice of standardiser on what information is most frequently reported.

+## Scenario 1: dz from t or p value and N.

+In this first scenario, we will be computing dz from the p or t value and N. This is the best case scenario, where everything we need is reported.

 First, let's make up some example repeated measures data.